Hunterdon County High School Track Star, Impassioned Artist Jax Carey Dies At 16

-Hunterdon County high school track star, impassioned artist, and self-taught musician Jacqueline "Jax" S. Carey died on Monday, Sept.
+Hunterdon County high school track star, impassioned artist, and self-taught musician Jax Carey died on Monday, Sept.
 26 at the age of 16.

 Born in Morristown, Jax lived in Califon and attended Voorhees High School as a Junior.